boostorg/parameter/doc/reference.rst

 ======================

-Macros in this section can be used to ease the writing of code using the Parameter libray by eliminating repetitive boilerplate.
+Macros in this section can be used to ease the writing of code using the Parameter library by eliminating repetitive boilerplate.

 ``BOOST_PARAMETER_FUNCTION(result, name, tag_namespace, arguments)``
 --------------------------------------------------------------------